COVESA/Open1722/examples/acf-can/ebpf-benchmarking-extensive/README.md

 make
 ```

-This command will produce the necessary binaries in the project's directory or a designated bin folder.
+This command will produce the necessary binaries in a designated bin folder.

 ## Running the Application